distrochooser/distrochooser/doc/architecture/decisions/0022-translateable-deprecation.md

 The translation feedback mode is disabled for now as it requires a rework.
 Translation values will be delivered to the client using the translation keys, wher possible.
 Translated values shall not be transferred to the client.

+Additionally, in this context following changes were carried out

+- Removal of the opne data endpoints
+- Changes in the documentation